How to optimize UGC for employee advocacy success

 Some of the most unique and memorable content comes from people who are genuinely inspired to create.
 Contests, challenges, open requests, and similar prompts can draw people out and acclimate them to creating and sharing content.
 This is a great way to generate material for marketing, workshop ideas for social media engagement, and identify employees with the right personality to become successful brand ambassadors.

-2. Create a Branded Hashtag
+2. Create a branded hashtag

 A hashtag gives trending topics something to hang on, connecting conversations occurring in different social media corners and making them easier to find and follow.
 Branded hashtags dedicated to employee advocacy and other types of UGC can encourage participation simply by showing up in a user’s feed and sparking an idea.
 Even better is if these hashtags contain keywords that your target audience is searching for, so they can contribute to improving SEO efforts.